yomidevs/local-audio-yomichan/README.md

 ## Troubleshooting
 These are additional instructions and tips if something doesn't work as expected.

+*   Ensure the local audio server is actually running.
+    You can do this by visiting [http://localhost:5050](http://localhost:5050).
+    If it says "Local Audio Server (version)", then the server is up and running!

 *   Make sure the database was properly generated.

     <img align="right" src="./img/num_per_source.png">